nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 Cloud computing provides access to data, but the challenge is to ensure that only authorized entities can gain access to it.
 When we use cloud environments, we rely on third parties to make decisions about our data and platforms in ways never seen before in computing.
 It’s critical to have appropriate mechanisms to prevent cloud providers from using customers’ data in a way that hasn’t been agreed upon.

 Examples of attacks in this category could be:
   - **Traffic Eavesdropping**: Traffic interception occurs when data transferred within a cloud (usually from the consumer to the cloud provider) is passively intercepted by a malicious service agent for illegitimate information-gathering purposes.
-The purpose of this attack is to directly compromise the confidentiality of the data and, possibly, the confidentiality of the relationship between the consumer and the cloud provider.
-Due to the passive nature of the attack, it can more easily go unnoticed for long periods of time.
+The purpose of this attack is to directly compromise the confidentiality of the data and the confidentiality of the relationship between the consumer and the cloud provider.
+Due to the passive nature of the attack, it can more easily go unnoticed for prolonged periods of time.
   - **Malicious Intermediary**: This type of threat occurs when messages are intercepted and altered by a malicious service agent, thus potentially compromising the confidentiality and / or integrity of the message.
 It can also insert malicious data into the message before forwarding it to its destination.

 #### Denial of Service